danielanthonycollins/in-home/README.md

 - The checkout form contains all of the required details needed from the user to process their order.
 Including their full name, email address and delivery information.
 - **Save info**: A checkbox is included giving the user the option to save their information to their profile.
 If they opt for this, the next time they place an order, their details are automatically pre-filled.
 They can update this information on their profile page if they wish.
 If the user is not logged in, they are shown a message prompting them to login or register to save their information.
 - **Stripe**: The store uses stripe to process it's payments.
-Once the complete order button is clicked, a loading spinner is displayed until the order is processed successfuly, which aims to prevent the user from exiting the checkout while the store processes their payment.
+Once the complete order button is clicked, a loading spinner is displayed until the order is processed successfully, which aims to prevent the user from exiting the checkout while the store processes their payment.
 The user is shown a small warning message to let them know how much their card will be charged.

 <br>